 BA(Hons) Fashion Textiles teaches you about fashion textile design: from designing and manufacturing fabrics through to garments and fashion related products.

-Specialise in fashion design, textile design or fashion futures, allowing you to develop your strengths and identify a career path that suits your ambitions.
+Tailor your degree to your creative strengths by specialising in fashion design, textile design or fashion textile futures, allowing you to develop a unique pathway and identify a career path that suits your ambitions.

-Learn from visiting industry experts in workshops.
-Work closely with industry partners to deliver live briefs, so you can apply your learning and gain real-world experience.
+Learn from visiting industry experts in the studios.
+Work closely with industry partners on live briefs and competitions, to apply your learning and gain real-world experience.

 Where can it take me?

-Many of our graduates go on to successful careers with high profile companies like Mathew Williamson, All Saints, Cos and Victoria Beckham.
+Many of our graduates go on to successful careers with high profile companies like Alexander McQueen, Matthew Williamson, All Saints, Cos and Victoria Beckham.

-Choose from roles such as fashion designer, textile designer, studio manager, product developer, pattern cutter and fashion buyer.
+Choose from roles such as fashion designer, textile designer, studio manager, art director, product developer, pattern cutter and materials research.